 The way the turk looks is only shown by artists' drawings; there are no actual blueprints.
 The artist of Clockwork Game had to make an educated guess as to its functioning.

 Fermat's Last Theorem.
 In 1637, he stated tantalizingly in his commentary for a book that he had figured out a proof for a theorem, but there was not enough space in the margin for him to explain.
 He never did, and left no notes about it.
 It took 358 years of stumped mathematicians until it was finally figured out, in 1995.
-(It was solved using mathematics which hadn't been developed yet during Fermat's time, leading some to speculate that Fermat may have just decided to leave something to annoy future generations)
+(It was solved using mathematics which hadn't been developed yet during Fermat's time and goes on for hundreds of pages, leading some to speculate that Fermat may have just decided to leave something to annoy future generations)